techgrounds/techgrounds-shamimkhaliq71/PRO_01_Cloud/Project_01/Projects_ assignment.md

 # Project Assignment:

-You have been tasked with assisting a company in transitioning to the cloud.
+This project is designed to assist a company in transitioning to the cloud.
 The company had its infrastructure analyzed by a previous team, and a diagram was created based on the current situation.

 See below the digram current situation:

 ![Alt text](<../../00_includes/PRO_01_Cloud/Current infrastructure.jpg>)

-Your role is to build the Infrastructure as Code app to migrate this design to the cloud.
+The assignment is to build the Infrastructure as Code app to migrate this design to the cloud.
 The intention is to use Bicep from Azure for this app.

 The following requirements have been identified as necessary:

 - All VM disks must be encrypted.
 - The web server needs to be backed up daily, with backups retained for 7 days.